-Licensees SFIs are required to risk rate all client relationships; including those in existence prior to 29th December, 2000 ("existing customers").
-Licensees SFIs should review the KYC documentation in relation to their existing customers to ensure compliance with the FTRA, the FTRR, any other applicable laws of The Bahamas, and the Licensee's SFI's internal KYC requirements.
+Licensees are required to risk rate all client relationships including those in existence prior to 29th December, 2000 ("existing customers").
+Licensees should review the KYC documentation in relation to their existing customers to ensure compliance with the FTRA, the FTRR and the Licensee's internal KYC requirements.
 All risk ratings should be documented.